denull/ton-gamble/README.md

    Fift script that simulates sending an internal message to a contract locally.
 Loads the original contract state and returns the modified one.
 * `test-method.fif`
    Fift script that simulates executing a get-method of a smart contract for a given state.
 It includes `code-getters.fif`, so it can call get-methods even if the contract was uploaded without them.
+* `tests`
+   Directory containing some shell scripts for testing purposes.
+Note that you'll probably need to fix paths in them before using.

 If you wish to make modifications to the contract's code, it's better to test it using `test-...` scripts without actually uploading it to the blockchain.
 The same can be done in case something goes wrong (see "Troubleshooting" section below).